Elgin, Oklahoma

 Elgin is a city in northeastern Comanche County, Oklahoma, United States.
-The population was 2,156 at the 2010 census, a 78 percent increase from 1,210 at the 2000 census.
+The population was 3,656 at the time of the 2020 Census, a 69.6% increase over the 2,156 reported in the 2010 census, which was itself a 78% increase from the 1,210 reported at the 2000 census.
 It is included in the Lawton, Oklahoma Metropolitan Statistical Area.
+It is located about 16 miles north-northeast of Lawton at the intersection of US Route 277 with the western terminus of Oklahoma State Highway 17.
 It is the site of Fort Sill National Cemetery.

 History

 Elgin developed as the Oklahoma City and Western Railroad (OCWR) (later absorbed by the St. Louis–San Francisco Railway) constructed a line from Chickasha, Oklahoma to Lawton, Oklahoma between 1901 and 1903.
 A post office was established in April 1902 and named "Ceegee", derived from Charles G. Jones, president of the OCWR and developer of the town.
 The railroad management objected to this name and demanded that it be changed.
 This was done in July 1902.